Jbrefach/WSC-ZCEE-Material/docs/jcl-samples.md

 nav_order: 6
 ---

-# JCL Samples

-Example JCL members used for automation, testing, and integration with z/OS Connect.
----
-title: "JCL Coding Samples"
-nav_order: 6
----

 # JCL Coding Samples

 This page contains reusable JCL examples used across WSC z/OS Connect labs, workshops, and demonstrations.

 Use **Preview** to view the file contents directly in your browser, or **Download** to save a local copy.

+Example JCL members used for automation, testing, and integration with z/OS Connect.

 ---